frank613/CTC-based-GOP/README.md

 ## The essential data related files for running the script can be found in the folder [data] and [metadata]

 ## The ASR-CTC fine-tuning script is provided in the folder [ctc-ASR-training]
-## As written in the paper.
-We fine-tuned a wav2vec2 model using "train-100-clean" from Librispeech.
+## As written in the paper, we fine-tuned a wav2vec2 model using "train-100-clean" from Librispeech.
 The model files are provided in the folder [models]